Sarah Ann (1811 ship): Prize taking

 Captain Richard Moon sailed Sarah Ann on a cruise in August.
 She encountered the brig Elizabeth, Hanna, master, which was coming from Kingston, Jamaica, bound for London.
 Elizabeth was armed with ten 12-pounder carronades but she tried to escape.
 Sarah Ann chased Elizabeth for three hours before Sarah Ann was able to board her.
 Elizabeth struck after she had four men wounded; Sarah Ann had two men wounded.
 Sarah Ann took her prize into Savannah, Georgia, arriving there on 2 September.
 Elizabeth was carrying 323 hogsheads, and some tierces and barrels of sugar.
 She was also carrying 13 hogsheads and 37 tierces of coffee, and nine hogsheads and 29 barrels of ginger.
 Elizabeth was four years old.
 Lloyd's List (LL) reported that an American privateer had taken Elizabeth, Hannah, master, and taken her into Savannah.
 She was sold for US$65,883.10, though half of the proceeds went for duties and court costs.
+Sarah Ann had had two men wounded in the acton.